 C3P Oreo Ice Cream – Cookies ‘n’ Cream ice cream

-Qui Gon Jin-gerbread Stars – Pilsbury refrigerated gingerbread cookies cut into stars
+Qui Gon Jin-gerbread Stars – Pillsbury refrigerated gingerbread cookies cut into stars and sandwiched on either side of BetterCreme frosting

 I decorated the cake with Wilton Darth Vader and Yoda decorations and my son’s name.
 I will share how I created my son’s name in chocolate later today.